 Accept Your Role as Caretaker

-At some point, the aging spouse may need long-term health care, and may no longer be able to do certain things that you both enjoy.
-In that case, you have to ask yourself if you are prepared to become their caretaker, give up some activities, live a celibate life and take on extra household tasks.
-You may say 'yes' without hesitation now, but will that still be the case in 5, 10, or 20 years time?
+At some point, an aging spouse may need long-term health care and may no longer be able to do certain things that you both enjoy.
+Ask yourself whether, as the younger partner in the relationship, you're prepared to be a caretaker, give up certain activities, face the possibility of living a celibate life, and take on extra household duties.
+Sure, you may not hesitate to say "yes" now, but will that still be the case in five, 10, or 20 years' time?

 You must view your partner as a full-grown adult, rather than someone to teach, shape, or mold.
 No one wants to be scolded or patronized for acting a certain way or saying certain things—especially when you're the one who's older and making admonishments in the name of age-earned wisdom and experience.
 Likewise, if you're the younger person, avoid referring to your partner as "boomer," "old-timer," or any other turn of phrase that implies their outlook is too traditional or passé.
 Age alone isn't the only barometer of maturity.